michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 4.6.13 - 08/01/2021 =
+- Tweaked the `List` template regarding a responsive width.
+- Optimized the translation items by reducing some of them.
+- Fixed an issue that category units failed to find products in the new design of best-seller pages.
+- Fixed an issue that there were some remaining data in cleaning plugin data upon plugin uninstall.
+- Fixed an issue that the layout of the L`ist` template for sites with the Japanese language was broken.

 = 4.6.12 - 07/30/2021 =
 - Fixed a bug that rating stars were not displayed with the `Load with JavaScript` unit option enabled, started in 4.6.0.